Georgia blasts depleted Gamecocks in USC's final home game

 Trailing 28-10, the Gamecocks were driving and faced a fourth-and-1.
 Following a timeout, Jalen Brooks was flagged for a false start, making it fourth-and-6.

-It was a 53-yard field-goal attempt and kicker Parker White, consistent under 50 yards in his career but 1-of-8 at 50-plus, was summoned.
+It was a 53-yard field-goal attempt and White, consistent under 50 yards in his career but 1-of-8 at 50-plus, was summoned.
 His attempt was no good.

 Turning point